Sandaruadithya/ai-discord-bot/README.md

 ## Changelog
 - v1 - Replies to all messages in all channels.
 - v1.1 - Only replies to @BATMAN in all channels.
+- v1.2 - Replies directly with an @mention.

 ## Bugs
 - Sends double messages sometimes.